isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/SubscriptionsApi.md

 <a name="apiv1applicationversionsapplicationversionkeysubscriptionslocatorget"></a>
 # **ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsLocatorGet**
-> InlineResponse2004Items ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsLocatorGet (string applicationVersionKey, string locator)
+> Subscription ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsLocatorGet (string applicationVersionKey, string locator)

 Get a subscription for an application version